thejamesgore/react-native-projects/README.md

 - Can login with e-mail and password
 - Can sign out
 - Automatically Navigates to login screen or home screen depending on whether the user is logged in or out

+# 03 - A Japanese Character Learning App